-- In the conversion process, it may be advisable to apply dataset-dependent rules.
+- In the conversion process, you may want to apply dataset-dependent rules.
 A specific case is the mapping of the data type GeographicalNames::GeographicalName.
-The INSPIRE data specification points out that different profiles may be used depending on the requirements.
-The complete data type contains a comprehensive model that is only relevant for a few datasets.
-In most datasets a significantly reduced model is sufficient—converting a geographical name to a string.
+The INSPIRE data specification states that different profiles can be used, depending on the requirements.
+The complete data type contains a comprehensive model that's only relevant for a few datasets.
+In most datasets, a significantly reduced model is sufficient—converting a geographical name to a string.
 By default, the geodatabase is configured for the easiest profile.
 For cases where a complex model for geographical names is required, for example, representing a name in multiple languages and scripts (for example, Athen, Athens, Athína, and Αθήνα), a configuration option is available for enabling the full GN profile for NamedPlaces.

 - All geometries are limited to linear interpolation including the theme Cadastral Parcels, which allows the use of circular arc interpolation.

-- The geodatabase contains by default all INSPIRE application schemas (with the exception of the unused gazetteer schema), even if only selected application schemas are needed.
+- The geodatabase contains all INSPIRE application schemas (with the exception of the unused gazetteer schema) by default, even if only selected application schemas are needed.

-- For properties, where values are structured types from ISO 19115, for example, CI_Citation, the value has to be stored in ISO/TS 19139 XML directly in the geodatabase field.
+- For properties where values are structured types from ISO 19115, for example, CI_Citation, the value must be stored in ISO/TS 19139 XML directly in the geodatabase field.
 This implies that no structured queries are supported on these attribute values.